-CMMC is broken into five maturity levels.
-If you even remotely met the standards set forth in DFARS or NIST 800-171, you should easily meet the procedural and process requirements of Level 1.
-However, meeting higher level requirements may be challenging depending on your organizational maturity.
+CMMC is broken into three maturity levels.
+If you even remotely meet the standards set forth in DFARS or NIST 800-171, you should easily meet the procedural and process requirements of Level 1.
+However, meeting higher-level requirements may be challenging depending on your organizational maturity.
 Lucky for you, our flagship solution, Q-Compliance, assesses your environment, identifies failing controls, and provides step-by-step instructions to get to the next level.
 It also stores the needed evidence, files, links, and human activity to show auditors you’re ready to win that next contract.

 1) Who needs a CMMC?
 And if I don’t handle controlled unclassified information (CUI) do I really need a certification?

-If you currently hold a DOD contract, or are planning to bid a contract (and win), you’ll need your CMMC.
+If you currently hold a DOD contract or are planning to bid a contract (and win), you’ll need to demonstrate CMMC compliance.
 “But my company is only supplying snacks for vending machines!”
-You still need a CMMC.
+You’re in scope of CMMC.
 It applies to every direct contractor and all subcontractors to that firm.
-There are over 300,000 companies that make up the Defense Industrial Base (DIB), and all 300,000 will need to hold a minimum of Level 1 CMMC.
+There are over 300,000 companies that make up the Defense Industrial Base (DIB), and all 300,000 will need to achieve and demonstrate a minimum of Level 1 CMMC compliance.

 2) How do I get CMMC certified?

-Before hiring an outside C3PAO, you should do a self assessment to determine if you are meeting Level 1.
-Level 1 consists of 17 controls and parallels the DFAR 52.204-21 requirements, which all federal contractors must meet.
-It represents basic cyber hygiene and the minimum standards any contractor should have already deployed.
-While Qmulos is not a C3PAO, we provide the software to self-assess against the stated controls with our out-of-the-box CMMC dashboard, and prove to the C3PAO of your choice, where you stand.
+While Qmulos is not a C3PAO, we provide the software to self-assess against the stated controls with our out-of-the-box CMMC dashboard and prove to yourself, or the C3PAO of your choice, where you stand.

 3) Why was CMMC created?